“As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 of the manifold grace of God

 “Manifold” means various kinds, diversified.
 Originally it meant many-colored, variegated, and was used of spotted leopards or fawns.
-God gives us our gifts to diversify God’s many graces to the body of Christ.
+God gives gifts to diversify God’s many graces to the body of Christ.
 God’s grace shows itself in many kinds of manifestations.
 God also provides a great variety in the various gifts he bestows on the church.
 God uses multiple means by which we can serve him (Ro 12:3-8).
 God makes the church of God multi-faceted.

 God’s gifts of grace come in all sizes and shapes.